 - Don't work alone.
-In the event of an electrical shock it is important to have another individual present who can provide assistance. - Keep one hand in your pocket when working on any iMac (Early 2006) system that is plugged in.
-This will help ensure that your body does not provide a path to ground in the event that you accidentally make contact with the line voltage. - Don't wear jewelry, watches, necklaces, or other metallic articles that could present a risk if they accidentally make contact with the power supply circuitry. - Using a torx screwdriver, remove four screws from the AC-DC board.
-The top left screw also connects a ground cable to the chassis; leave it attached to the chassis.
-Replacement Note: Install the machine screw (to bottom right corner) first when installing the power supply.
+In the event of an electrical shock it is important to have another individual present who can provide assistance. - Keep one hand in your pocket when working on any iMac G5 (iSight) system that is plugged in.
+This will help ensure that your body does not provide a path to ground in the event that you accidentally make contact with the line voltage. - Don't wear jewelry, watches, necklaces, or other metallic articles that could present a risk if they accidentally make contact with the power supply circuitry. - 1.
+Using a torx screwdriver, remove the three self-tapping screws from the top and bottom left corners of the DC-DC board.
+Then remove the machine screw from the bottom right corner of the board.
+Replacement Note: Install the machine screw (bottom right) first when installing the replacement board.

-2. Lift the power supply up and locate the cable tucked under the inverter.
-Disconnect the cable.
+2. Lift the power supply up and remove the cable and connector from under the chassis.
+This cable connects to the AC filter board located under the logic board.
+Note the routing of the cable under the chassis.